equinor/flowify-documentation/docs/mounts.md

 ### Add credentials for the CSI driver
 A kubernetes secret has to be manually set on the cluster in the same namespace as the workspace See [https://github.com/kubernetes-sigs/blob-csi-driver/blob/master/deploy/example/e2e_usage.md#option2-use-secret](https://github.com/kubernetes-sigs/blob-csi-driver/blob/master/deploy/example/e2e_usage.md#option2-use-secret)

+### Alternative setup
+It is possible to supply [`CSIVolumeSource`](https://argoproj.github.io/argo-workflows/executor_swagger/#csivolumesource) as JSON format.
+Flowify will append it to the Argo Workflows manifest.

 See [Components](./bricks.md#add-volume-mount) and [Workflow](./workflows.md#volume-mount) for usage